How to Unpartition Hard Drive on Windows 10 And 11

 Why need to unpartition hard drive?

-✦ Reclaiming Space: When you have unused partitions, unpartitioning can help you free up space that was allocated to those partitions.
-This space can then be used for other purposes or to expand existing partitions.
+✦ Reclaiming Space: When you have unused partitions, unpartitioning them can free up space that was allocated to those partitions, allowing you to use that space for other purposes or expand existing partitions.

-✦ Data Privacy: If you plan to sell or give away a hard drive, unpartitioning and then securely erasing the drive can help ensure that no personal or sensitive data remains on it.
+✦ Data Privacy: If you're planning to sell or give away a hard drive, consider unpartitioning and securely erasing it to prevent any personal or sensitive data from remaining on the device.

-To unpartition hard drive on Windows 10, you can delete all partitions on the hard drive.
+To unpartition a hard drive on Windows 10, you can delete all partitions on the hard drive.
+This will essentially wipe the drive clean and allow you to start from scratch.

 How to unpartition a hard drive on Windows 10